tonezone6/LeftAlignedFlowLayoutExample/README.md

 # LeftAlignedFlowLayoutExample
 Example of using `UICollectionViewFlowLayout`.
-The self sizing `UICollectionView` is nested inside `UIView` container.
+The self sizing `UICollectionView` is nested inside a `UIView` container.

 ![LeftAlignedFlowLayoutExample](tagsCollectionView.png)